fer77/laravel-5.7/notes.md

 _Server side validation_ can be done using `request()->validate()` method. `request()->validate()` redirects the page with a jSON object that can be referenced.
 [Laravel validation rules](https://laravel.com/docs/5.8/validation#available-validation-rules)

+---

+**encapsulation** hide internal state and values inside a class.

+**models** encapsulate what it means to add a "task"

+**controllers** house the models, doesn't need to be aware of the DB, only need to know what it is we want the model to do.